-IN APRIL 2004, Chinese officials arrested Dai Guofang and sentenced him to five years in prison.
-Mr. Dai's crime was founding a low-cost steel firm that competed with a number of factories backed by the Chinese government.8 The government, it seems, wanted to send a message: certain firms are privileged and it is illegal to compete with them.
-Monopoly privileges of this sort are more common in nations where governments direct large sectors of the economy.9 But monopoly privileges are not an artifact of the developing world.
+backed by the Chinese government.
+The government, it seems, wanted to send a message: certain firms are privileged and it is illegal to compete with them.
+Monopoly privileges of this sort are more common in nations where governments direct large sectors of the economy.
+But monopoly privileges are not an artifact of the developing world.

 The United States Postal Service is a case in point.
 While the U.S. Constitution grants Congress "the power to establish post offices and post roads," it does not, like the Articles of Confederation before it, grant Congress the "sole and exclusive right" to provide these services.
 By the 1840s, a number of private firms had begun to challenge the postal service monopoly.
-Up and down the East Coast, these carriers offered faster service and safer delivery at lower cost.10 While the competition forced the postal service to lower its rates, it also encouraged the postal service to harass its private competitors: within a few years, government legal challenges and fines had driven the private carriers out of business.11 More than a century later, in 1971, the postal service (USPS).
+Up and down the East Coast, these carriers offered faster service and safer delivery at lower cost.10 While the competition forced the postal service to lower its rates, it also encouraged the postal service to harass its private competitors: within a few years, government legal challenges and fines had driven the private carriers out of business.
+11 More than a century later, in 1971, the postal service was finally converted into a semi-independent agency called the United States Postal Service (USPS).
 Its monopoly privileges, however, remain.
-No other carriers are allowed to deliver nonurgent letters and no other carriers are allowed to use the inside of your mailbox.12
+No other carriers are allowed to deliver nonurgent letters and no other carriers are allowed to use the inside of vour mailbox.12